owntracks/booklet/docs/features/location.md

 Examples:

-* if you don't move, no new location is published - even if you don't move for hours
+* if you don't move, no new location is published - even if you don't move for hours.
+(Note, however, that the app will publish a _ping_-type message once in a while.)
 * if you move at least 500 meters, a new location will be published after 5 minutes
 * if you move 10 kilometers in 5 minutes, only one location will be published

-#### MANUAL mode
+#### _Manual_ mode

-The app doesn't monitor location changes in MANUAL mode while in background.
+The app doesn't monitor location changes in _manual_ mode while in background.
 The user has to publish the current location explicitly via the UI.
+You use this if you want to (temporarily) avoid friends seeing where you are.

-#### REGION monitoring
+#### _Region_ monitoring

 The app user may mark a previously manually published or manually created location as a monitored circular region by specifying a monitoring radius in meters.
+(See [Waypoints](waypoints.md).)
 The app will publish the location additionally everytime the device leaves or enters one of the regions, and the published data contains an indication of whether the device is entering or leaving the region.

-Region monitoring is not related to one of the location publication modes and works independently.
+Region monitoring is not related to one of the location publication modes and works independently thereof.
 It is switched on when a region is setup with description and radius.
-To switch region monitoring off, all regions have to be unmarked (by setting radius to 0).
+To switch region monitoring off, all regions have to be unmarked (by setting their radius to 0).

 Regions are shown on the map display in transparent blue or red circles.
 Red indicates the device is is within the region.